 If like us, you've been obsessed with all the reality TV show offerings the streaming service has produced in the past couple of years—from Selling Sunset to Love is Blind—then get ready to lap this up.

-The show, which drops on Netflix on Friday (15 January), is the first reality binge-watch of 2021 and has been described as a real-life version of hit blockbuster Crazy Rich Asians, with even better fashion.
+The show, which dropped in January 2021, has been described as a real-life version of hit blockbuster Crazy Rich Asians, with even better fashion.

 Here's everything you need to know about the new show, including all that important info about the Bling Empire cast...

 They're just like your friends... only so much richer and so much more dramatic.
 Bling Empire premieres January 15 pic.twitter.com/kBfr5DsqolJanuary 8, 2021

 Set in Los Angeles, Bling Empire follows the lives of a lavish group of Asian-American friends who live incredibly affluent, glamourous lifestyles.
 The cast is all connected in the fashion and entertainment industries, wearing the best designers and attending the hottest events in the city.
 But of course, behind the glitz and glam lies what we're all really here for—ferocious drama!

 If you liked Singapore Social—another one of the shows like Bling Empire that focuses on the lives of young, rich socialites in Singapore—you'll love the Bling Empire.
 Especially since the show has been produced by Jeff Jenkins, who previously oversaw E!’s Keeping Up with the Kardashians.

 "While their days and nights are filled with fabulous parties and expensive shopping sprees, don't let the glitz and glamour fool you," a Netflix voiceover says in the official trailer for the series.
 "Between running multi-billion dollar businesses and traveling the world, these friends are as good at keeping secrets as they are at spilling them.
 And there is certainly no shortage of secrets."